 UI athletics department reports COVID-19 testing update

-As part of Iowa’s return to campus protocol, testing began May 29 and includes athletes, coaches, and staff.
-A total of 253 positive tests, 6,901 negative tests, and one inconclusive test have been received.
+As part of Iowa’s return to campus protocol, testing began May 29 and includes athletes, coaches, and staff members.
+A total of 259 positive tests, 7,548 negative tests, and one inconclusive test have been received.

 According to a release, following the positive test result, protocol established by UI Athletics and medical staff, including contact tracing procedures, is being followed to ensure the safety of all UI Athletics student-athletes and staff.
 This mandatory protocol also includes isolation for the individuals who test positive, and quarantine for those individuals who might have been exposed to someone with the virus.